 Previous studies find a negative association between residential lending and violent crime, specifically murders.
-The research has relied on three alternative methods to control for observable characteristics confounding the mortgage-crime relationship.
-Kirk (2020) pools three-year data into a single period and controls for collective efficacy and spatial autocorrelation (e.g., mean value of adjacent areas), along with other standard sociodemographic variables, finding that mortgage denials increase violent crime.
-Vélez and Richardson (2012) use a similar method finding that more mortgages decrease homicides.
-Saporu et al. (2011) also pool three years of data and accounts for the dependence of observations in nested units (e.g., tracts nested in cities), and extends the analysis to multiple crime outcomes, finding fewer violent and property crimes in areas with more home loans, with larger benefits in Black and Latino communities in comparison to White areas.
-Shrider and Ramey (2018) use longitudinal data and a random-effects model to examine whether residential lending mediates the relationship between public investments and crime, finding a significant decrease in violent crime in areas providing more mortgages.
-Finally, Velez et al. (2012) focuses on the effect of mortgages on violent crime, while Veléz (2009) on homicide rates and both find significant reductions using an instrumental variables approach.
-Bunting (2020) also uses an instrumental variables model finding that mortgages reduce major crimes but does not distinguish between property and violent crime and its subcategories.
+Kirk (2020) pools three-year data into a single period and controls for collective efficacy, spatial autocorrelation (e.g., mean value of adjacent areas), and standard sociodemographics, finding that mortgage denials increase violent crime.
+Vélez and Richardson (2012) use a similar method finding a decrease in homicides.
+Saporu et al. (2011) also pools three years of data and accounts for the dependence of observations in nested units (e.g., tracts nested in cities), and extends the analysis to multiple crime outcomes, finding decreases in violent and property crimes, with larger benefits in Black and Latino communities in comparison to White areas.
+Shrider and Ramey (2018) use longitudinal data and a random-effects model finding a significant decrease in violent crime in areas providing more mortgages.

 These studies provide relevant descriptive patterns between residential lending and violent crime.
-However, most of them suffer from several limitations by not addressing the endogeneity biases arising from common causes and omitted variables.
-The first bias, also called reverse causality, means that mortgages influence crime, but crime also affects lending.
-For instance, robust evidence suggests that crime impacts property prices negatively (Dealy et al., 2017; Gibbons, 2004; Lens and Meltzer, 2016), which is one of the reasons most real estate agencies offer or use crime information to guide potential customers on their decision to buy a property.
-Banks assess the creditworthiness of the individual and the characteristic of the property because, in the case of default, the bank would become the new owner, so they are not willing to lend more money than the market value of the property.
-Accordingly, crime could reduce mortgages by making the neighborhood less appealing for prospective homeowners.
-Still, it could be the case that lower property prices allow low- and moderate-income households to afford properties that otherwise could be out of reach so that the overall level of mortgages could remain unchanged, but the sociodemographic composition of the neighborhood would be different.
+Nevertheless, they control only for observable characteristics confounding the mortgage-crime relationship.
+They are limited by not addressing the endogeneity biases arising from common causes and omitted variables.
+Reverse causality is a serious concern where mortgages influence crime, but crime also affects lending.
+Causal evidence suggests that crime impacts property prices negatively (Dealy et al., 2017; Gibbons, 2004; Lens and Meltzer, 2016), which is one of the reasons real estate agencies use crime information to guide customers on their decision to buy a property.7 Banks are unwilling to lend money for properties that, in case of default, would have a challenging time reselling.
+Another concern is not accounting for unobserved variables affecting simultaneously crime and mortgages (e.g., omitted variable bias).
+The issue usually arises from time-variant unobserved characteristics.
+For example, collective efficacy seems to be a malleable, dynamic process subject to yearly changes (Hipp, 2016), so crime differences could be due to collective efficacy and not home loans.

-A second concern is not accounting for the presence of observed and unobserved variables affecting simultaneously crime and mortgages (e.g., omitted variable bias).
-An observed variable could be the local economic activity, measured through unemployment and poverty rates.
-A rise in unemployment relates to higher crime rates (Aaltonen et al., 2013; Raphael and Winter-Ebmer, 2001), and having a steady income relates to higher probabilities of getting a mortgage.
-Accordingly, higher unemployment rates could increase crime and reduce mortgages without these two later variables causing the changes.
-Including such observable variables in the model is the best solution to this issue.
-If one does not have such data but believes these variables do not change over time, using fixed effects can also overcome this concern.
-A more pressing issue is not accounting for time-variant unobserved characteristics that could affect crime and mortgages.
-For example, there is evidence that collective efficacy is a malleable, dynamic process subject to yearly changes (Hipp, 2016), so crime differences could be due to collective efficacy and not home loans.
 Similar arguments can be made with an extensive list of unobserved variables (e.g., social networks, individual preferences, risk attitudes, social capital).
 These unobserved variables mean self-selection into the intervention.
-Said otherwise, communities receiving more loans differ from areas with fewer loans, so the unobserved omitted variables bias the estimates.

-Previous research does not address these endogeneity biases, so they cannot assure that a confounding variable drives the effect between mortgages and crime.
-Specifically, studies using a cross-sectional design offer no temporal or spatial exogenous variation (Kirk, 2020; Saporu et al., 2011; Vélez and Richardson, 2012), and unlike they can establish the causal order of mortgages affecting crime.
-Research using the random-effects model does not solve this problem either (Shrider and Ramey, 2018), because its main drawback is assuming that the unobserved heterogeneity and the primary variable of interest are uncorrelated, which is a likely unrealistic assumption.
+Previous research does not address these endogeneity biases, so they cannot assure that confounding variables drive the effect between mortgages and crime.
+Cross-sectional studies have no temporal or spatial exogenous variation (Kirk, 2020; Saporu et al., 2011; Vélez and Richardson, 2012), and they unlike can establish a causal relationship.
+Research using random-effects models does not solve this problem either (Shrider and Ramey, 2018) because it assumes that the unobserved heterogeneity and the primary variable of interest are uncorrelated, which is a likely unrealistic assumption.
 The violation of this assumption is the reason for using quasi-experimental design models to obtain a causal relationship.